YukiWorkshop/SimplePA/README.md

 p.run([](SimplePA::Player &player, std::vector<uint8_t> &buf) {
     // Put your audio data into buffer
     // You can resize the buffer to any size you like

-    // You can call player.drain() here to ensure audio had been played on device
+    // You can call player.drain() here to ensure last piece of audio
+    // had been played on device.

     // Return true for valid data & call the callback once more.
     // Return false to end processing.